 Firstly, Zakat donations are made.
 Zakat is one of the five pillars of Islam and is a form of obligatory charity.
-The word ‘Zakat’ means ‘to cleanse,’ and by paying it, Muslims believe they are purified, and that the remainder of their wealth is blessed.
+The word Zakat means to cleanse, and by paying for it, Muslims believe they are purified, and that the remainder of their wealth is blessed.
 [Islamic Relief]

-10. What are some gifts I can give to celebrate Eid al-Fitr?
+10. What are some gifts I can give to celebrate Eid ul-Fitr?

-We know how hard it can be during festivals when you’re not at home with friends and loved ones.
-Since you may be unable to visit this year, here are some ideas for how you can show your love and appreciation for them while you’re not together:
+We know how hard it can be during celebrations and festivals to be away from home, friends and loved ones.
+If you are unable to visit your near and dear ones this year, here are some ideas for how you can show your love and appreciation for them while you’re not together:

 - Send them a luxury Halal hamper